R2Northstar/NorthstarDocs/docs/Modding/plugins/required-interfaces.md

         Called after all plugins are initialized

-    !!! cpp-function "void Unload()"
+    !!! cpp-function "bool Unload()"

-        Called right before this plugin is unloaded
+        Called right before this plugin is unloaded.
+If Unload returns false, the plugin will stay loaded.

     !!! cpp-function "void OnSqvmCreated(CSquirrelVM* sqvm)"